csrocha/odooenv/README.md

 	  -h, --help            show this help message and exit

 	subcommands:
-	  The OpenERP environment administrator help you to administrate OpenERP environments.
+	  The Odoo environment administrator help you to administrate Odoo environments.
 You can use the following commands.

 	  {init,update,create,add,install,list-installables,list-addons,enable,disable,dummy,test,client,search,show}